 Salary: 5c £24,578 - £26,260 per annum

-37 hours per week, based in Oxford (flexible working will be considered, including job share)
+37 hours per week, based in Oxford with travel around Oxfordshire

 Oxfordshire Sexual Abuse and Rape Crisis Centre (OSARCC) is delighted to have secured funding through the Big Lottery Women and Girls Initiative.